Anti-terrorism, Crime and Security Act 2001: Implementation

 The Immigration Act 1971 allows for the deportation of those who are a threat to national security for cases where there is insufficient admissible evidence for prosecution; however, a ruling by the European Court of Human Rights in the case of Chahal v United Kingdom in 1996 ruled that deportation of persons to another country was not allowed if there were substantial grounds for believing that the person would be subjected to torture.
 As a result, the government argued that this provision was necessary to overcome this conjunction of legal and security problems, and allow indefinite detention without charge or trial.

-Since this measure was known to step beyond the bounds of Article 5 of the ECHR, the government included section 30 to allow for a derogation (an opt out), claiming that since there was a "state of emergency threatening the life of the nation" (just one interpretation of the War on Terror) which allowed it to do this.
+Since this measure was known to step beyond the bounds of Article 5 of the ECHR, the government included section 30 to allow for a derogation (an opt out), claiming that since there was a "state of emergency threatening the life of the nation" (just one interpretation of the war on terror) which allowed it to do this.
 The Special Immigration Appeals Commission was to oversee the process.

 The derogation order came into force on 13 November 2001, and was repealed on 8 April 2005.
 Between those dates the government claimed that there existed in the United Kingdom a state of public emergency threatening the life of the nation, within the meaning of Article 15(1) of the ECHR.

 This part was renewed by Parliament on 3 March 2003 without a vote, and on 3 March 2004 with a vote.

 Cases

-Between 2001 and 2003 sixteen foreign nationals had been detained and held using these powers at Belmarsh.
+Between 2001 and 2003 sixteen foreign nationals had been detained and held using these powers at HM Prison Belmarsh.
 Eight were detained in December 2001, one in February 2002, two in April 2002, one in October 2002, one in November 2002, two in January 2002 and one in October 2003.
 One further individual has been certified but is detained under other powers.
 Of the total detained, two have voluntarily left the United Kingdom.
 The other fourteen remained in detention as of 18 November 2003.
 The Council of Europe reported in a document dated 23 July 2004 that according to information supplied to their delegation by the authorities, in March 2004, there were fourteen persons certified as suspected international terrorists and deprived of their liberty in the United Kingdom.
 Twelve of them were being detained exclusively under Part 4 of the Anti-Terrorism, Crime and Security Act 2001, of whom half since December 2001.